cheminfo/eln-docs/docs/30_structural_analysis/mass/50_peptide-and-nucleotide/README.md

 A sequence may be entered as a one letter code.
 By default the system will add on the N-terminal side an hydrogen `H` and on the C-terminal side a `OH`.

-N or C terminal modifications should be entered in parenthesis.
+N or C terminal modifications should be entered between parenthesis.
 For example if you have an amide function on the C-terminal you should enter `AAAHHHCCCKK(NH2)`.

-It is also possible to have side chain modifications by adding the modification after the one letter amino acid.
+It is also possible to have side chain modifications by adding the modification after the one letter amino acid between parenthesis.

 Examples: